 Last topic we wanted to cover here is the difference between 404(a) and 404(b) compliance.
 404(a) and (b) are two sub-sections or paragraphs of the Sarbanes Oxley Act introducing certain requirements relevant to internal controls over financial reporting.
 Paragraph 404(a) requires management of U.S. public companies to assess and report on the effectiveness of internal controls.
 Section 404(b) of the Act requires a registered public accounting firm to report on the assessment made by management as part of the 404(a) requirement.

 Some companies are subject to 404(a) only.
 For examples, all non-accelerated filers have to comply with 404(a) but not 404(b).
 Non-accelerated filers include smaller reporting entities and debt filers.
-Smaller reporting entities include those that have public float at the end of the most recent second quarter of less than $ 250 million.
-So called Emerging Growth Companies are subject to 404(a) and not 404(b) for five years.
+Smaller reporting entities are defined based on their public float at the end of the most recent second quarter and/or revenue.
+The so-called Emerging Growth Companies are subject to 404(a) and not 404(b) for five years.
 First time filers can extent 404(a) and 404(b) compliance until filing their second annual report (10K).
 Last but not least, 404(a) and 404(b) compliance for newly acquired companies can be deferred by a year.